 Description of the RRT to Bachelor Degree Program – Degree Completion Program

 Students can now earn a Bachelor of Science in Respiratory Care without coming to the Boise campus.
 The program is designed for Registered Respiratory Therapists who want to earn a BS Degree without leaving their homes.
-The student is required to complete 10, three-credit courses.
+The student is required to complete 11 online courses.
 Because the program is designed for practitioners who are working full-time, students are encouraged to take no more than two or three courses per semester completing their BS degree in two years.
 Each of these courses will be delivered online only.
 Because the student is required to be a Registered Respiratory Therapist before being accepted into the program, there is no clinical course in the Senior Year.

 - an Associate of Science Degree in Respiratory Care from a regionally accredited college or university;